brianhouse/art_and_code/units/2b_indeterminacy/code.md

   <img src="code/canvas_25.png" width=500 /><br />
 </p>

 Notice how this is still "random", but it tapers off on the edges.
-It doesn't have to be used in two dimensions or centered in this way—using a gaussian distribution might be useful in all kinds of contexts, any time you want values centered somewhere with a bit of natural-feeling variation.
+It doesn't have to be used in two dimensions or centered in this way—using a Gaussian distribution might be useful in all kinds of contexts, any time you want values centered somewhere with a bit of natural-feeling variation.